 In section 3 by using interpolating splines we develop a set of cubature formulas.
 Theorem 3.1 shows that these formulas are \textit{exact} on the set of variational splines.
-Theorem \ref{fund} provides an approximate cubature formula for all functions on the graph and Theorem \ref{bd} shows that this cubature formula is \textit{asymptotically exact} for banlimited functions of low bandwidths.
-At the end of section 3 it is proved that cubature formulas based on interpolating splines are essentially \textit{optimal} (Theorem \ref{opt}).
+Theorem \ref{opt} explains that our cubature formulas are \textit{optimal}.

+In section 4, using our result that bandlimited functions are limits of variational splines (see \cite{Pes08}, \cite{Pes09}) we show, that cubature formulas developed in section 3 are "essentially" exact on bandlimited functions.

-As it is explained in the Example after Theorem \ref{bd} for a cycle graph of 1000 vertices a set of about $670$ "uniformly" distributed vertices is sufficient to have asymptotically exact cubature formulas for linear combinations of the first $290$ eigenfunctions (out of $1000$) of the corresponding combinatorial Laplace operator.
+It can be verified for example, that for a cycle graph of 1000 vertices a set of about $670$ "uniformly" distributed vertices is sufficient to have asymptotically exact cubature formulas for linear combinations of the first $290$ eigenfunctions (out of $1000$) of the corresponding combinatorial Laplace operator.

 It is worth to note that all results of section 3 which provide errors of approximation of integrals of functions on $V$ through their values on a $U\subset V$ reflect